Frequently Asked Questions about Amorous Relationships and Nepotism

 - If I had an amorous relationship with someone before they became my supervisor, and the relationship has been over for a while, do I need to report it now that they supervise me?

-- Does anyone else have educational responsibility over a student other than faculty, TAs and RAs?
+- Amorous relationships are prohibited between students and anyone with educational responsibility over the student.
+Does this include anyone other than faculty, TAs and RAs?